 Approximately half of the study area is within the SEA, in the City of Mississauga (Figure 1: Clarkson MTSA Southdown Employment Area and the Clarkson Transit Station Area Boundary).
 The SEA is bound by Lake Ontario to the east, Winston Churchill Boulevard to the south, Canadian National (CN) Railway tracks to the west, and Southdown Road and 4th Road East to the north.
 This area is primarily zoned as 'Employment'.
 The north and east sides of the Employment Area are surrounded by low-rise residential neighbourhoods.
 On the south side, the area borders Lake Ontario.
 The areas immediately adjacent to the north of the SEA are CN railway tracks.
-The area to the north of the railway tracks consist of mixed commercial and residential uses.
-The Clarkson Go Station is located at the north-east corner of the SEA, in proximity to the Southdown Road and Royal Windsor Drive intersection.
+The area to the north of the railway tracks consist of mixed in proximity to the Southdown Road and Royal Windsor Drive intersection.